keeps/commons-ip/README.md

 representation1.addFile(representationFile);

 // 1.9.2) add a file to the representation and put it inside a folder
-// called 'abc' which has a folder inside called 'def' IPFile representationFile2 = new IPFile(Paths.get("src/test/resources/eark/documentation.pdf"));
+// called 'def' which is inside a folder called 'abc' IPFile representationFile2 = new IPFile(Paths.get("src/test/resources/eark/documentation.pdf"));
 representationFile2.setRelativeFolders(Arrays.asList("abc", "def"));
 representation1.addFile(representationFile2);